19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (5) No refund shall be made of any fee paid under subsection (3).

-(6) The Board may, on the request by an insurer administering or operating an insurance scheme referred to in section 77(1)(k), give to the insurer information, in the Board’s possession, on any member or his dependant that the insurer requires for the purpose of administering or operating the insurance scheme, including any medical information and information relating to the amount standing to the credit of the member in his medisave account.
+(6) On the request of an insurer administering or operating an insurance scheme referred to in section 34(2)(j) of the MediShield Life Scheme Act 2015 or section 77(1)(k) for information about a person or the person’s dependant, which the insurer requires to administer or operate the insurance scheme in relation to the person, or the person’s dependant, the Board may disclose to the insurer such information (including any medical information and information relating to the amount standing to the credit of the person in the person’s medisave account) obtained by the Board, in the course of performing the Board’s functions or duties under this Act, for such purpose as the Minister may approve.

-[24/2005]
+[Act 4 of 2015 wef 01/11/2015]

-(7) The insurer may not use the information given under subsection (6) for any other purpose except —
+(7) The insurer may use the information about the person or the person’s dependant obtained under subsection (6) only for the purpose approved by the Minister under that subsection.

-(a) for the purpose of determining whether a member or his dependant is entitled to be insured under the insurance scheme referred to in section 77(1)(k); or

-(b) for any other purpose connected with the administration or operation of the insurance scheme.

-[34/2001; 24/2005]
+[Act 4 of 2015 wef 01/11/2015]

 (8) An insurer who knowingly contravenes subsection (7) shall be guilty of an offence.